-Stage The CarbonNeutral Protocol requirements EPD requirements 1 6.
-Determine data validity · · · · · · · · · · · · · · · · · · · Site-specific data shall be collected for individual processes under the financial or operational control of the organization, and shall be representative of the processes for which they are collected.
+Step 2: Measure the subject's GHG emissions (continued) Stage The CarbonNeutral Protocol requirements EPD requirements 1 6.
+Determine data validity Primary data must be used in preference to estimates, where it is available, up-to-date and geographically relevant.
+Estimates, extrapolations, models and industry averages may be used where primary data is unavailable.
+When this is done, these assumptions must be recorded by the party carrying out the assessment.
+Site-specific data shall be collected for individual processes under the financial or operational control of the organization, and shall be representative of the processes for which they are collected.
 Site-specific data should also be used where practicable for those unit processes that contribute significantly, but are not under the financial or operational control of the organization.
 A qualitative and/or quantitative description of the uncertainty associated with the client-supplied data should be made.
 In cases where the quality of client supplied data is not known (e.g. in online calculators), the dependency of results on the quality of input data should be made clear.
 Data that is not site-specific data, based on global or regional averages, collected by regional or international organizations and which have undergone third-party verification should be used when the collection of site-specific data is not practicable.
 EPDs are deemed to meet the requirements of The CarbonNeutral Protocol.
 7. Measure GHG emissions The subject's GHG emissions must either be directly measured or quantified using national, regional, international, or other relevant emission factors, with preference given to emission factors most closely associated with the emissions source.
 The assessment must be reported in tonnes of CO 2 e according to the 100 year potential of each gas.
 GWP factors applied must be clearly stated in the assessment.
 Emission sources that are required to be assessed (see Tables 4, 5 and 6) and are estimated to represent less than 2% of the subject's total GHG emissions, but collectively no more than 5% of the subject's GHG emissions must be included, but may be calculated and reported using simplified estimation methods.
 Data that are not site-specific data may include literature data, such as default emission factors, calculated data, estimates or other representative data.
-The potential climate change impact of each GHG emitted and removed by the product system shall be calculated by the 100-year GWP given by the IPCC in units of "kg CO 2 e per kg emission."
+The potential climate change impact of each GHG emitted and removed by the product system shall be calculated by the 100-year GWP given by the IPCC in units of "kg $\rm CO_2 e$ per kg emission."
 Include all GHG emissions and removals that provide a significant contribution to the carbon footprint of the product system being measured.
 EPDs are deemed to meet the requirements of The CarbonNeutral Protocol.
 8. Quality assurance All GHG assessments must either be conducted or checked, and in the case of GHG tools and calculators, be approved, by an Assessment Partner or Provider to ensure they have met the above requirements in this table.
 Input data (or activity data) used in assessments should also be checked by Assessment Partners and Providers.
-Technical Specification 2.2 details requirements and recommendations for the presentation of GHG assessments.
+Technical Specification 2.3 details requirements and recommendations for the presentation of GHG assessments.
 Requires third-party verification.
 A critical review which ensures consistency between an LCA and the principles and requirements of the international standards on LCA can also be conducted.
 EPDs are deemed to meet the requirements of The CarbonNeutral Protocol.